The Jobs Victoria Fund is providing $250 million in wage subsidies to help Victorian businesses to grow and to create 10,000 secure jobs.

 Step 3: Apply to the Jobs Victoria Fund

-- Submit an online application with the required documentation through the ‘Apply Now’ button.
+- Submit an online application through the ‘Apply Now’ button.

 - Jobs Victoria will assess your application and notify you of the outcome.

-- If successful, we will send you a Letter of Offer and Grant Agreement for your approval and signature
+- If successful, we will send you a Grant Agreement for your signature.

 Step 5: Reporting and payment

-- Once the Letter of Offer and the Grant Agreement are executed, you will receive payments in accordance with the payment schedule.
+- Once the Grant Agreement is signed by both parties, you will receive payments in accordance with the payment schedule.

 - You must continue to employ each of the employees for whom you applied and meet all the conditions set out in the Grant Agreement.